 Shaving Cream– I use Alba botanica very emollient shave cream: unscented and love it.

 Did you know that the personal care product industry in the U.S. is virtually unregulated?
 That means that they have banned or restricted 30 harmful chemicals from use in products.
 Whereas, the European Union has banned or restricted 1,300.

-I spend more on skin care and makeup, because I have found other brands to not perform as well or I didn’t like the fragrances used, as I am very sensitive to smells.
+I spend more on skin care and makeup, because I have found other brands to not perform as well.
 I trust Beautycounter as they have banned the use of over 1,500 harmful chemicals from all of their products, and use third party testing to verify their quality.
-They are also on a mission to change the beauty industry by creating legislation to increase regulations on the industry (see my article Safer Beauty).
+Beautycounter’s mission is to spread awareness and educate about the lack of safety regulations.
+Their goal is to promote legislation that would require the FDA to increase regulations on the industry (see my article Safer Beauty).

 Makeup– My favorites are Beautycounter Dew skin moisturizing coverage.

 Deodorant– My husband and I really like the Schmidt’s Deodorant in Lavender and Sage (when you first switch, you may smell and sweat more for a few days, as your body is detoxing.
 After that, you should sweat less and smell better, at least we did).
 It is a bit more pricey, and maybe lasts us about 3 months.

 We researched water filters to remove prescription medication by-products, fluoride, and chlorine from our water.
 The EWG has a water filtration buying guide HERE.